-Chinese Zodiac - Year of the Rat It will be the year of the Rat, which is believed to bring a lot of success and fortune.
-Rat is the first among the 12 animals cycle as per the Chinese Zodiac, and hence, it is supposed to be a year of renewals and new beginnings.
+Khmer New Year 2023 - Dates2023 will be the year of the Rabbit, which is believed be a sign of longevity, peace, and prosperity.
+Rat is the fourth among the 12 animals cycle as per the Chinese Zodiac, and hence, it is supposed to be a year of renewals and new beginnings.

 Three Days Of Khmer Celebrations

 Day 1 - Moha Songkran - The Day of Blessings

 Moha Songkran is the first day of the New Year celebrations and the inauguration of the Khmer New Year.